mozilla-b2g/gaia-email-libs-and-more/README.md

 ./logalchew /path/to/test_blah_blah.js.log
 ```

-Alternatively, you can create a symlink "arbpl-dir-symlink", and then use the
+Alternatively, you can create a symlink "arbpl-dir-symlink", and then use a
-Makefile targets "post-check-one" or "post-xpcshell-tests" to automatically
+Makefile target such as `post-one-imap-test` to automatically run ./logalchew
-run ./logalchew on the result.
+on the result.

 To make this more obvious that this is an option for those skimming the page,
 this means:
 ```
-make post-check-one SOLO_FILE=test_imap_general.js
+make post-one-imap-test SOLO_FILE=test_imap_general.js
 ```

 or

 ```
-make post-xpcshell-tests
+make post-all-tests
 ```